Trail of Tears

 Maps are available through the Conservation Department.
 Cape Cod NEMBA has built a scenic overlook in this area as well as naming and marking the trails with signs.

-GPX Files.
-The first GPX file at the top of this page traces a 6.1 mile introductory or mellow route 97% of which should be suitable for riders of any level.
-It starts off easy and then, after a warm up, get's a little harder and finishes on a series of extremely fun singletracks.
+- The first GPX file at the top of this page traces a 6.1 mile introductory or mellow route 97% of which should be suitable for riders of any level.
+It starts off easy and then, after a warm up, get's a little harder and finishes on a series of extremely fun singletracks

-The third is a 17.3 mile advanced route that is meant to challenge you.
+- The third is a 17.3 mile advanced route that is meant to challenge you.
 It contains the most difficult trails at the Trail of Tears and has over 1100 feet of climbing.
-That being said it's a lot of fun too.
+That being said it's a lot of fun to ride.

 NOTE: Both the intermediate and advanced loops formed part of the 2016 Cape Cod NEMBA Mountain Bike Adventure Series Ride.